lufyDev/itenary_ai/README.md

 # ItineraryAI — AI Microservice

+> **Live** as part of [itineraryai.in](https://itineraryai.in) — this is an internal microservice, not directly exposed to the public.
+It's called by the main backend.

 This is the AI brain behind [ItineraryAI](https://github.com/lufyDev/itenaryAI), a group trip planning system.
 The main app (Node.js + Next.js) handles user auth, trip creation, survey collection, and preference aggregation.
 Once all group members have submitted their preferences and the system has aggregated them, the main backend fires a request to this microservice — and this is where the magic happens.

 This microservice takes in the group's aggregated travel preferences and generates a detailed, day-by-day itinerary using an **agentic LLM pipeline** with real-time web research, a planner-critic feedback loop, and a RAG-backed caching layer.